General Dynamics F-16 Fighting Falcon variants: F-16A/B Block 1/5/10

 Early blocks (Block 1/5/10) featured relatively minor differences between each.
 Most were later upgraded to the Block 10 configuration in the early 1980s.
 There were 94 Block 1, 197 Block 5, and 312 Block 10 aircraft produced.
 Block 1 is the early production model with the radome painted black.

 It was discovered that the Block 1 aircraft's black radome became an obvious visual identification cue at long range, so the color of the radome was changed to the low-visibility grey for Block 5 aircraft.
 During the operation of F-16 Block 1, it was discovered that rainwater could accumulate in certain spots within the fuselage, so drainage holes were drilled in the forward fuselage and tail fin area for Block 5 aircraft.

 The Soviet Union significantly reduced the export of titanium during the late 1970s, so the manufacturers of the F-16 used aluminum instead wherever practical.
 New methods were also used: the corrugated aluminum is bolted to the epoxy surface for Block 10 aircraft, replacing the old method of aluminum honeycomb being glued to the epoxy surface used in earlier aircraft.

+The breakdown is as follows: 90 F-16A Block 1, 4 F-16B Block 1, 100 F-16A Block 5, 97 F-16B Block 5, 300 F-16A Block 10, and 12 F-16B Block 10.
+It is unclear how many of each type were produced, but these figures are generally reasonable.
+As mentioned above, 375 A-types and 125 B-types were delivered to the U.S. Air Force, and the remaining aircraft were exported.

 F-16A/B Block 15

 The first major change in the F-16, the Block 15 aircraft featured larger horizontal stabilators, the addition of two hardpoints to the chin inlet, an improved AN/APG-66(V)2 radar, and increased capacity for the underwing hardpoints.
 The Block 15 also gained the Have Quick II secure UHF radio.
 To counter the additional weight of the new hardpoints, the horizontal stabilizers were enlarged by 30%.
 Block 15 is the most numerous variant of the F-16, with 983 produced.
-The last one was delivered in 1996 to Thailand.
+Nine hundred F-16A Block 15s and eighty-three F-16B Block 15s were produced and rolled out, the last of which was delivered to the Royal Thai Air Force in 1996.